Christopher Lambert

 Christopher Lambert was married to Sophie Marceau

-Christopher met the charming Frenchwoman during the filming of "La disparue de Deauville" – she was the director and screenwriter, and Lambert played the lead role.
-They lived together for five years, then officially got married.
-Two years later, Marceau left her husband for writer Vincent Cespedes and filed for divorce.
-Since then, Christopher has not remarried, from time to time engaging in non-committal relationships.
+Christopher met the captivating Frenchwoman while filming "La disparue de Deauville" – she directed and wrote the screenplay while Lambert starred.
+After five years together, they made it official.
+Two years later, Marceau left Lambert for writer Vincent Cespedes and filed for divorce.
+Since then, Christopher hasn't remarried, occasionally dating but keeping things casual.

 Christopher Lambert Now

-After a period of quiet, the actor has returned to the film industry.
-For instance, in 2022 he starred in the horror film "It's Not Over."
+After laying low for a while, Lambert's back in action.
+In 2022, he starred in the horror film "It's Not Over."
 In 2023, several films featuring Lambert were released.
-These include the dramatic thriller "Dark Room," where Christopher takes on the role of main character Robert Spira, and the science fiction action film "Mnemonix," in which the actor also plays the lead role.
+These include the dramatic thriller "Dark Room," where Christopher plays main character Robert Spira, and the sci-fi action film "Mnemonix," where he also takes the lead.

 Christopher Lambert in 2022